shivam-2022/SeleniumAutomation_FinalProject/README.md

 Welcome to the Automated Testing Framework project!
 This framework is designed to help you automate the functional testing of web applications using Selenium and Java.
 It provides a structured, scalable, and easy-to-maintain environment, enabling efficient testing across various browsers and platforms.

-Developed by Shivam Chaturvedi, this framework aims to streamline the testing process, reduce manual effort, and integrate seamlessly with CI/CD pipelines.
+Developed by Shivam Chaturvedi, this framework aims to streamline the testing process, reduce manual effort.

 **Features**